 To find out which unnecessary services can be cut out of your SPF records, dmarcian will cross-reference your domain’s DMARC feedback data with your domain’s SPF record.
 If you’re logged into a dmarcian account and DMARC feedback is present, the SPF Surveyor will be able to show you which parts of your SPF record are actively being used.

-If you’re still stuck, feel free to contact us and we’ll take a look.
+If you’re still stuck, take a look at this article on common solutions to address the SPF 10 DNS lookup limits.
+Also feel free to contact us and we’ll take a look.